hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ```

 [16:36:42](#U9kOzFZwden4nDurmu_3o1a9n7xeXH5WTobzNWYQu-0) <gurzgri>:
 To be honest, I went for checking the source of `what` to see if there is a slight change that it mistakenly finds "sin" in "... serie[s in]to ...".
-Before noticing it in "... u[sin]g ..." ... Ì†ΩÌπà
+Before noticing it in "... u[sin]g ..." ... üôà

 [16:36:56](#l-OoGlEMD9nzIKWDssDGi2-1yzIigPNi-peXEFbGpzw) <gurzgri>:
  * To be honest, I went for checking the source of `what` to see if there is a slight chance that it mistakenly finds "sin" in "... serie\[s in\]to ...".
-Before noticing it in "... u\[sin\]g ..." ... Ì†ΩÌπà
+Before noticing it in "... u\[sin\]g ..." ... üôà

 [20:21:36](#9ZQx9A9oFsl7O8-XV1Qu2PK_I_24sYn4BG3e6baTc8A) <Rebol2Red (Rebol2Red)>:
 I overlooked that one.
 Thanks for pointing this out to me.